-We are proud to announce a new technical brief describes additional selection criteria commonly overlooked during the initial evaluation phase of an LNA.
+We are proud to announce a new technical brief which describes additional selection criteria commonly overlooked during the initial evaluation phase of an LNA.

 Low Noise Amplifier (LNA) MMICs are a critical component in virtually all radar, wireless communication and instrumentation systems.
 There are a wide range of options and tradeoffs an engineer must consider when picking an LNA MMIC for a particular system design.
 The noise figure is often the feature of primary focus, as noise figure defines the sensitivity of the receiver — a critical system requirement.
 After noise figure, other project specific needs related to performance and size, weight, power and cost (SWaP-C) are then considered.
 Often these features are not heavily weighted, but they can make a big difference in advanced microwave applications.